cjhnbls/pipelinedb-doc-cn/installation.rst

 -------------

 Now you're ready to put PipelineDB to work!
-Check out the :ref:`continuous-views` section to get started.
+Check out the :ref:`continuous-views` or :ref:`quickstart` sections to get started.